MarcAstr0/node-hdb-pool/README.md

 * `resphPrefix`: Optional prefix concatenated to response header in case of HTTP mode.
 * `logger`: Optional.
 False by default.
 In order to enable logging, reference to a configured [tracer](https://github.com/baryon/tracer) logger should be set.
 * `defaultSchema`: Optional.
 Default schema.
 By default no schema is setup, so the default schema of the `user` will be used.
+* `databaseName`: The name of the database when connecting to a multitenant system.

 Recommended logger setup:
 ```